ottomata/kasocki/README.md

 # Kasocki
+_Under heavy development, still a work in progress._

 Kafka Consumer -> socket.io library.
 All messages in Kafka are assumed to be utf-8 JSON strings.
 These are decoded and augmented, and then emitted